alisdair/maximum/src/building-team-time-zone-authenticating-with-slack/index.md

 ## Testing

-Unfortunately, I haven't figured out a decent testing strategy for this code, so it's only manually tested.
+Unfortunately, I haven't figured out a decent testing strategy for any of this code, so it's all only manually tested.
 I'd love [suggestions on how to improve that](https://github.com/alisdair/team-time-zone/pulls) if you have them!

 ## Next steps